sachinmandal3580-rgb/ros2_RSSI_Heatmap/README.md

-# SignalScout — Autonomous Spatial Signal Mapper
+# SignalSCOUT — Autonomous Spatial Signal Mapper

 ## Problem Statement

-Wireless connectivity is essential in modern homes, offices, warehouses, hospitals, campuses, and industrial facilities.
-However, identifying areas with poor network coverage still relies heavily on manual site surveys, where engineers walk through an environment collecting signal strength measurements.
+Reliable wireless connectivity is essential in modern offices, hospitals, warehouses, campuses, factories, and smart buildings.
+However, despite the importance of stable network coverage, evaluating WiFi performance still relies heavily on manual site surveys.
+Engineers must physically walk through an environment with measurement devices, stopping at numerous locations to record signal strength and identify areas with poor connectivity.

-These surveys are **slow, repetitive, and difficult to reproduce consistently**.
+This process is time-consuming, labor-intensive, and often difficult to reproduce consistently.
+Large facilities may require hundreds of measurement points, making surveys expensive to conduct and challenging to repeat whenever the network layout changes.
+Moreover, manual sampling may overlook certain regions or produce inconsistent results due to variations in the survey path.

-This project explores how an autonomous mobile robot can perform the same task without human intervention.
-Instead of manually collecting WiFi measurements, the robot autonomously navigates through an environment, records simulated RSSI values at multiple locations, and generates a spatial heatmap showing wireless signal coverage.
+This project explores an autonomous alternative to traditional wireless site surveys.
+Instead of relying on human operators, an autonomous mobile robot performs the entire data collection process.
+The robot builds a map of its surroundings, navigates safely through the environment, records simulated WiFi signal strength (RSSI) at strategically distributed locations, and compiles the collected measurements into a spatial visualization of wireless coverage.
+By automating the survey process, the system enables faster, repeatable, and scalable network assessment while significantly reducing human effort.

 ---

 ## The Story

-Imagine you're responsible for evaluating WiFi coverage inside a large office building.
-Employees frequently report weak internet connections in meeting rooms, hallways, and certain workspaces.
-Although access points are installed correctly, there is no clear visualization of signal strength throughout the building.
+Imagine you're the network administrator of a large office building where employees frequently complain about unstable WiFi connections.
+Some meeting rooms experience frequent disconnections, certain hallways have noticeably weaker signals, and a few workspaces seem to be complete dead zones.
+Although multiple access points have been installed throughout the building, there is no clear understanding of how the wireless signal propagates across the entire floor.

+Traditionally, investigating these issues would require an engineer to manually walk through every corridor, office, and workspace with specialized equipment, recording signal strength measurements one location at a time.
+The process can take hours, and repeating the survey after changes to the network infrastructure is equally demanding.

-Rather than sending an engineer to manually inspect every room, an autonomous robot performs the survey:
+Instead, an autonomous mobile robot takes over the task.

-1. The robot first builds a map of the environment using **SLAM**.
-2. Once the map is available, it localizes itself and automatically generates hundreds of safe navigation waypoints.
+The robot first explores the environment using **SLAM**, constructing a map while simultaneously estimating its own position.
+Once a reliable map has been created, it localizes itself within that map and automatically generates a dense set of safe navigation waypoints that provide comprehensive coverage of the accessible area.

-3. At every waypoint, the robot estimates the received WiFi signal strength, stores the measurement together with its location, and continues until the entire environment has been surveyed.
+The robot then begins its autonomous survey.
+It systematically navigates from one waypoint to the next, estimating the received WiFi signal strength (RSSI) at each location and storing every measurement together with its precise coordinates.
+Without requiring human supervision, it continues until the entire environment has been surveyed.
-4. Finally, all collected measurements are interpolated into a continuous heatmap that clearly highlights strong coverage areas, weak signal regions, and potential dead zones.

-> **The complete workflow transforms scattered RSSI measurements into an intuitive visualization of wireless coverage.**

----
+After the survey is complete, the collected measurements are interpolated to generate a continuous wireless coverage heatmap.
+Rather than displaying isolated data points, the final visualization provides an intuitive overview of signal distribution, clearly highlighting regions with strong coverage, weak connectivity, and potential dead zones.
+Network administrators can use this information to evaluate access point placement, identify problematic areas, and make informed decisions to improve overall wireless performance.

+> By combining autonomous navigation, mapping, localization, wireless signal sampling, and spatial visualization into a single workflow, the project demonstrates how robotics can transform traditional, manual network site surveys into an efficient, repeatable, and intelligent autonomous solution.

 ## Objective